varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Markdown.md

 }
 ```

-Inside the callback, you can also call `generateKotlin` and `generateMarkdown` methods, to easily create files that
+Inside the callback, you can also call the `generateKotlin` and `generateMarkdown` methods, to easily create files that
 will be included in your final site.

 Here is a very rough example of creating a listing page for all blog posts in a site (found under the